basicallydan/danhough.com/_posts/2025-07-15-the-loon-under-laughter.markdown

 But, to be fair, I do know of a few open-mics that almost come up to the Loon Under Laughter.
 I have mentioned above eight qualities that the perfect event should have and I know one open-mic that has six of them.
 Even there, however, the audience is far too well-lit, and the bar keeps playing music in the background throughout the show, albeit quietly.

-And if anyone knows of an open-mic that has great lighting, an excellent MC, a short runtime, a diverse lineup, enthusiastic punters and an unintrusive bar, I should be glad to hear of it, even if its name were something as prosaic as Joke Central or the Laughter Lounge.
+And if anyone knows of an open-mic that has great lighting, an excellent MC, a short runtime, a diverse lineup, enthusiastic punters and a non-intrusive bar, I should be glad to hear of it, even if its name were something as prosaic as Joke Central or the Laughter Lounge.
 So long as it’s not a bringer.

 ---